-Sprinkler systems are to be maintained by the Tenant unless otherwise stated in the lease.
-This includes winterization and de-winterization of the system by a professional, as well as ensuring proper coverage by the sprinkler system.
+Sprinkler systems are to be maintained by the Owner but requires tenant cooperation in scheduling and being present for appointments.
+This includes winterization and dewinterization of the system by a professional, as well as ensuring proper coverage by the sprinkler system.
 Broken sprinkler heads and punctured lines are the responsibility of the Tenant.